otnielxs/mxene-gas-sensing-dft/docs/methodology.md

 - Periodic DFT captures collective electronic response of the full 2D material (e.g., work function, band-level shifts) but the finite k-point/cutoff choices represent a compromise between accuracy and the computational resources available for this project
 - Discrepancies between the two methods' charge-transfer estimates, if found, are expected primarily from these structural and methodological differences rather than from calculation error — this will be discussed explicitly once both result sets are available *(TBD — fill in once comparison is complete)*
 - Try some multiplicity factor, especially for Ti₂CO₂ and NO₂ for founding ground state level (ORCA)
-- Try realistic cluster with adding some Hydrogen atoms on surface
+- Try realistic cluster with adding some Hydrogen atoms on surface (ORCA)
 ---

 ## Revision Log